Barski-lab/sc-seq-analysis/docs/index.md

 ![](./images/tutorial/figure_7.jpg)
 ***Figure 7.
 QC metrics for not filtered merged datasets***

 *Genes per cell density distribution plot (C) is split into KPPC and KPPCN groups.
 Zoomed in section of the density plot (D) displays all 5 datasets within the selected boundaries.
 Cell rank plot (E) displays cells sorted by gene per cell counts within each dataset.
-The lower and upper limits for genes per cell values are shown as red and green lines correspondingly.
-On the genes per cell over UMIs per cell correlation plot (F) a vertical red line indicates the minimum threshold for UMIs per cell values.
-All the cells with the percentage of transcripts mapped to mitochondrial genes below 5% are marked as blue.*
+The lower and upper limits for genes per cell values are shown for each dataset separately.
+On the genes per cell over UMIs per cell correlation plot (F) the vertical lines indicate the minimum thresholds for UMIs per cell values.
+All the cells with the percentage of transcripts mapped to the mitochondrial genes below 5% are marked as blue.*

 - A combined effect of filtering by UMI counts, gene counts, and by the percentage of mitochondrial reads is shown on the genes per cell over UMIs per cell correlation plot (Figure 8A).
 The plot displays the remaining cells after all QC filters have been applied.
 - The Elbow plot (Figure 8B) is used to evaluate the dimensionality of the filtered integrated datasets by selecting only those principal components that capture the majority of the data variation.
 Typically, it is defined by the principal component after which the plot starts to plateau.